 You can access OPAC in two ways:

-- At the computer station opposite the checkout desk next to the stairs
+- At the Library's computer search station opposite the checkout desk

 - From the Book Search link on the navigation bar of this Web site